8734 E Shea Blvd. Suite 108

 - Photos of Past Patients – Looking at current before and after photos will show you not only what the injection can achieve in terms of wrinkle reduction, but also the quality of the result.

 - Ask About the Cost – The cost of the vials and the cost of your injector’s competence in injecting the drug are both included in the amount your injector offers you.
 A low-cost Botox offer might mean one of two things: the substance being used is a hazardous knock-off or the person administering the injection is unqualified.
 Both are red flags that you need to go back to the drawing board and find a doctor with more expertise or who will give you the genuine deal.
-The average price of Botox per unit in Arizona is between $10 and $20.
+The average price of Botox per unit in Scottsdale Arizona is between $10 and $20.
+The average price of Dermal Fillers per syringe in Phoenix and Scottsdale is between $650 and $1300.

-Botox training allows healthcare practitioners to study fundamental face muscles and have a comprehensive grasp of facial anatomy.
-As Megan Taplin of Injections by Megan in Scottsdale, Arizona is a Certified Aesthetic Nurse Injector with vast expertise in facial aesthetics and beauty rejuvenation procedures.
-A cosmetic injector must be able to design a treatment plan that is unique to their patient’s facial features.
+Botox and Filler training allow healthcare practitioners to study fundamental face muscles and have a comprehensive grasp of facial anatomy.
+Megan Taplin of Injections by Megan in Scottsdale, Arizona is a Certified Aesthetic Nurse Injector with vast expertise in facial aesthetics and beauty rejuvenation procedures.
+Megan will design a treatment plan that is unique to the patient’s facial features than may include a mike of Botox, Fillers, and other dermal filler injections to maximize a patient’s facial rejuvenation.

-How do I choose an injector for Fillers in Scottsdale?
+How do I choose an injector for Dermal Filler Treatment in Scottsdale?

 - Full Disclosure of Risks and Benefits